langsari/the-noble-quran/README.md

 # The Noble Qur'an
 Web Application of the Noble Qur'an

-Hello Teacher
+Hello there, this is my branch

-" This is Zulkiflee Tuelayaena branch "
+" Zulkiflee Tuelayaena "